-PROPERTY POINT OF CONTACT E-MAIL ADDRESS: Support@myersptc.com
+PROPERTY POINT OF CONTACT E-MAIL ADDRESS: NA

-ESTIMATED PROPERTY SIZE: Approximately 9.3 acres for DMS
+ESTIMATED PROPERTY SIZE: Approximately 23 acres DMS area.

-CHARACTERIZATION OF NEIGHBORING PROPERTIES
+CHARACTERIZA TION OF NEIGHBORING PROPERTIES

 EVALUATION FACTOR COMMENTS

-Property current land use Vacant property that has been used in the past by the City to conduct festivals.
+Property current land use Vacant field currently used to graze cattle

-Any proposed future land uses Could be slated for development at some point.
+Any proposed future land uses None

-Environmental considerations None
+Environmental considerations There is a water well on site.

 Historical considerations None

 Located in a flood plain No

 Zoning considerations None

-Proximity to schools, churches, and community centers Offices adjacent to the property to the north.
-Businesses across the street to the west.
-Airport Freeway to the South.
-Another large vacant lot to the east.
+Proximity to schools, churches, and community centers Apartments are across the street from the property to the west, a convention center lies to the north, a hotel is located to the south, and part of Lake Grapevine and a wooded area lie to the east of the property.

 Property topography Flat

-Open water sources None

-Ground water wells None
+Open water sources Part of Grapevine Lake is approximately 100 yards from the northernmost section of the property.

+Ground water wells There is a small well (windmill driven) on the property to provide water for the cattle.

-Access to electricity, sewer, and water None
+Access to electricity, sewer, and water There is no access to electrical and sewer services.
+There is a windmill-driven water well on the property.

 Soil integrity Black clay

-Water sampling NA
+Water sampling Water well

 Surface water drainage Good drainage

 Prevailing wind direction Wind is most often from the south for 11 months, from February 4 to December 22.
 The wind is most often from the north for 1.4 months, from December 22 to February 4.
 (WeatherSpark.com)

-Ingress/egress From Airport Freeway service road.
-There are already two concrete entry ways.
-The entryway at the southeast corner of the lot is partially blocked by an electric pole and a bush.
+Ingress/egress From Ruth Wall Road

-Lighted area Not lighted
+Lighted area No lighting

-Site security No security
+Site security No site security, but a fence surrounds the property.

-Buffer distance for noise control Very little distance for noise control.
-Businesses are adjacent to the property.
+Buffer distance for noise control Very little buffer as apartments are across Ruth Wall Road from the property.

-Property development There is no development on the property at this time.

-Property adjacent to airport/airfield No Site able to handle large volume of trucks Yes
+Property development No additional development anticipated at this time.
+Property adjacent to airport/airfield No. Property is approximately 2 miles from DFW Airport runways.
+Site able to handle large volume of trucks Yes